Juca-77/Souls-Duel/docs/README.md

 **Consequences**

-The integration of the Game Loop pattern into our Model-Controller-Viewer architecture yields several advantages:
+The integration of the com.aor.soulsduel.Game Loop pattern into our Model-Controller-Viewer architecture yields several advantages:

-- Consistent Game Logic Execution: The Game Loop ensures a steady and consistent execution of the game logic, promoting smooth gameplay experiences.
+- Consistent com.aor.soulsduel.Game Logic Execution: The com.aor.soulsduel.Game Loop ensures a steady and consistent execution of the game logic, promoting smooth gameplay experiences.
-- Separation of Concerns: The Model-Controller-Viewer architecture remains well-defined, with the game loop acting as the orchestrator, keeping the concerns of the model, controller, and viewer separate.
+- Separation of Concerns: The Model-Controller-Viewer architecture remains well-defined, with the game loop acting as the orchestrator, keeping the concerns of the com.aor.soulsduel.model, com.aor.soulsduel.controller, and com.aor.soulsduel.viewer separate.
 - Real-time Responsiveness: By controlling the update interval, the application remains responsive in real-time, adapting to changes in the game state.
 - Predictable Rendering: The synchronized game loop provides predictability in rendering frames, enhancing visual stability and reducing potential glitches.
 - Dynamic Adaptability: The ability to dynamically adjust the loop's update interval allows us to optimize performance based on the application's requirements.